 Summer of 2021 I was taught how to make the tartine demibaguette by the then sous chef, Liz.
 Then, August 2021 I took over the pastry chef position, crafting the dessert menu & baking all of the bread for Lodgepole.
 My first dessert I ever created was an incredibly simple summer berry tart with a vanilla pastry cream, hazelnuts, strawberry, & blueberry sauce.
 While technically yes, I did truly hold the title of head pastry chef from the get go because no one else was making desserts, I did not feel as if I fully owned that title at Lodgepole until I created my cajeta mousse & huckleberry dessert for 2022 WSU & UI grad weekends.
 Fast forward to Spring 2023, and I rolled out my cajeta mousse with grilled & bruleed pineapple, coconut marshmallow & tuile, & a coconut rum fluid gel for 2023 WSU & UI grad weekends.

-I moved to Chicago in late October 2023 & joined the circus.
-During my Chicago time, I created a pastry program & small team where we slang 100-300 desserts per night allllllll at once!
-Mastering high volume was certainly challenging, but was beyond gratifying.
-Majority of my circus work is not on display here yet.
-Sadly, my time working in Chicago ended November 30th 2025 with the discovery of my brain cancer; stage 3 anaplastic astrocytoma.
-I have since returned to the Moscow, Idaho area to be with family and friends during these excruciating times of medical tragedy.
+After feeling like I had reached a point of solid knowledge in the dessert world, I moved to Chicago in late October 2023 & joined a literal circus.
+During my Chicago time, I created a pastry program at that circus with a small team where we were slangin’ 100-300 desserts per night allllllll at once!
+Mastering high volume was certainly challenging - especially right at the beginning when it was solely me working in the pastry department - but it was beyond gratifying.
+Majority of my circus work is not on display on this website unfortunately.